MicrosoftDocs/SupportArticles-docs/Office/Client/access/diagnostic-data-collected.md

 - Windows 7
 - Windows 8

-When you run the diagnostic, you are prompted with a message advising you that the application must be running in order to collect certain information, as in the following screen shot:
+When you run the diagnostic, you are prompted with a message advising you that the application must be running in order to collect certain information, as in the following screenshot:

 ![Access Running Prompt](./media/diagnostic-data-collected/prompt.png)